openego/eTraGo/doc/theoretical_background.rst

     \end{gather*}

-This implies a nodal pricing approach and optimal dispatch and redispatch.
-Redispatch and curtailment of renewable energy is possible, without any additional redispatch costs.
-Investments and expanded capacities of grid infrastructure, storage units and different flexibility options are a key result.
-It has to be noted that expansion is employed continiously.
-The expanded capacities not always refelect existing technical appliences.
-This allows to keep a linear optimization problem that is feasible for the described complex model.
+This implies a nodal pricing approach with optimal dispatch and redispatch.
+Redispatch and curtailment of renewable energy are possible without incurring additional redispatch costs.
+Investments and expanded capacities of grid infrastructure, storage units, and various flexibility options are key outcomes.
+It should be noted that expansion is applied continuously.
+The expanded capacities do not always reflect existing technical constraints, which allows the optimization problem to remain linear and feasible for the complex model described.

-Various constrains are added to model the physical and electrical behavior.

-The integrated optimization results in highly cost-effective results, but does not reflect the acctual German energy market.
-A more detailed description of this modelling apporoach as well as some results can be found in differnent studies and papers, e.g. in: [Mueller2019]_, [Buettner2024]_.
+The integrated optimization produces highly cost-effective results, but it does not fully reflect the actual German energy market.
+A more detailed description of this modeling approach, as well as selected results, can be found in various studies and papers, e.g., [Mueller2019]_ and [Buettner2024]_.

-Consecutive market and grid optimization
+Consecutive Market and Grid Optimization
 ----------------------------------------

-This methodology aims to represent an energy market that is close to the acctual current market design by separateing the market model from the grid model.
+This methodology aims to represent an energy market close to the current market design by separating the market model from the grid model.
 The optimization method consists of three consecutive steps.

-At first, seasonal storage behavior and market-based expansions of flexibility options are identified through a simplified yet annual calculation.
-The second step aims to come up with a realistic dispatch for each power plant and hour, taking into account non-linear Unit Commitment constraints and a short-term, rolling planning horizon.
-In both steps, the spatial resolution is defined by one node per current bidding zone.
+First, seasonal storage behavior and market-based expansions of flexibility options are identified through a simplified yet annual calculation.
+The second step generates a realistic dispatch for each power plant and hour, taking into account non-linear Unit Commitment constraints and a short-term, rolling planning horizon.
+In both steps, the spatial resolution is defined as one node per current bidding zone.

-In the last optimization step, the grid topology (potentially in a resuced spatial resolution as described in XX) is considered.
-This allows to optimize grid expansion.
-The market-based dispatch is defined by the previous step, redispatch and curtailment is possible, but results into additional system costs.
+In the final optimization step, the grid topology (potentially in a reduced spatial resolution as described in [Buettner2024]_) is considered, allowing for optimization of grid expansion.
+The market-based dispatch is determined by the previous step; redispatch and curtailment are possible, but they result in additional system costs.

 A brief overview of the different optimization steps, their key characteristics and results is shown in the following figure.
 A detailed description of the methodology is given in [Buettner20242]_, which also presents and analyses results.

-Grid and Storage / Store expansion
+Grid and Storage / Store Expansion
 ----------------------------------

 The grid expansion is realized by extending the capacities of existing lines and substations.
-These capacities are considered as part of the optimisation problem whereby the possible extension is unlimited.
-With respect to the different voltage levels and lengths, MVA-specific costs are considered in the optimisation.
+These capacities are considered as part of the optimization problem whereby the possible extension is unlimited.
+With respect to the different voltage levels and lengths, MVA-specific costs are considered in the optimization.

 As shown in the figure above, several options to store energy are part of the modeling concept.
 Extendable batteries (modeled as storage units) are assigned to every node in the electrical grid.
 A minimum installed capacity is being considered to account for home batteries ([NEP]_).
-The expansion and operation is part of the optimisation.
+The expansion and operation is part of the optimization.
 Furthermore, two types of hydrogen stores (modeled as stores) are available.
-Overground stores are optimised in operation and dispatch without limitations whereas underground stores depicting saltcaverns are limited by geographical conditions ([BGR]_).
-Additionally, heat stores part of the optimisation in terms of power and energy without upper limits.
+Overground stores are optimized in operation and dispatch without limitations whereas underground stores depicting saltcaverns are limited by geographical conditions ([BGR]_).
+Additionally, heat stores part of the optimization in terms of power and energy without upper limits.

-Non-linear power flow
+Non-Linear Power Flow
 ---------------------
 With the argument ‘pf_post_lopf’, after the LOPF a non-linear power flow simulation can be conducted.

 Solver Options
 --------------